 Amy Busch, Board Chair

-Amy is passionate about getting kids outside and believes in its power in transforming lives.
-Amy joined the board to support environmental education across the state.
+Amy is passionate about getting kids and adults outside and believes in its power in transforming lives.
+Amy joined the board to support environmental and outdoor education across the state.
 EEAO helps her network with others and to learn what is happening across the state.
 This is extremely beneficial since she lives and works in the northeast corner of the state – Wallowa County, the home of the Eagle Cap Wilderness, Hells Canyon, the Zumwalt Prairie, the Grande Ronde River, and other amazing places.
-She is the Youth Education Coordinator for Wallowa Resources and runs a slew of outdoor programming for K-12th for her small rural town.
+For eight years, she was the Youth Education Coordinator for Wallowa Resources and ran a slew of outdoor programming for K-12 for her small rural town.
 She now helps her community in promoting mental health and wellness with Wallowa Valley Center for Wellness.
 She still believes the outdoors can help people of all ages in enhancing mental health and wellness and excited to tie the outdoors and health together with her new role.

 Amy got her bachelor's degree at University of California, Santa Barbara and thought she would pursue marine/coastal ecology.
 But once she discovered her love of teaching at a residential camp, she realized she wanted to share the outdoors with others, no matter the topic.
 This love took her all over the West until she went back to school for her Master of Science in Environmental Education and certificate in Nonprofit Management at Southern Oregon University.
 Amy's love for the outdoors and rural places has never stopped and neither has she.
 If you happen to make it out to her neck of the woods, look for her flying by in running shoes, in hiking boots on the way to a peak, on her bike, on her skis, or on the soccer field.